 - Driving to Kansas City to visit museums

 - Catching the latest indie film at Liberty Hall

-- Participating in trivia nights at the local bars or at the Watkins Community Museum with other MUSE students
+- Participating in trivia nights at local venues with other MUSE students

 - Going to Clinton Lake when it is warm

 - Taking Zumba classes at the Ambler Rec Center